ArvinArpanahi/Solar-Desalination-Project/deck.md

 This project is not a conceptual idea.

-It is a scalable, investment-ready infrastructure platform built on proven technologies and global partnerships.
+It is a scalable, investment-ready infrastructure platform built on proven technologies, strong economic logic, and long-term value creation potential.